coleifer/huey/docs/api.rst

         The return value of any calls to the decorated function depends on whether the :py:class:`Huey` instance is configured with a ``result_store``.
-If a result store is configured, the decorated function will return an :py:class:`AsyncData` object which can fetch the result of the call from the result store -- otherwise it will simply return ``None``.
+If a result store is configured, the decorated function will return an :py:class:`TaskResultWrapper` object which can fetch the result of the call from the result store -- otherwise it will simply return ``None``.

         The ``task`` decorator also does one other important thing -- it adds